LeonPuchinger/cargo-for-c/Readme.md

 To enable IntelliSense, the include path needs to be updated in the IDE/Language Plugin settings.
 For instance, in VSCode, open "C/C++: Edit Configurations (UI)" from the command palette.
 In the include path settings, add the following line: `${workspaceFolder}/.cargo-for-c/include`.

+## Limitations

+- Can only be used with header libraries
+- No dynamic linking
+- I have only tested this on *nix systems
+- Dependencies can only be obtained if they are hosted via git
+- Dependencies can not be versioned yet
+- Include guards are still required, cargo does not inject them (yet)